bananajamma/docker-xmrig-amd-vega/README.md

  * [AMDGPU-Pro 17.50](https://www2.ati.com/drivers/linux/ubuntu/amdgpu-pro-17.50-552542.tar.xz)
  * [AMDGPU-Pro Beta Mining Driver 17.40](https://support.amd.com/en-us/kb-articles/Pages/AMDGPU-Pro-Beta-Mining-Driver-for-Linux-Release-Notes.aspx)

-On you host, install the drivers with a command similar to (read the Dockerfile for the version of drivers you want to use):
+On your host, install the drivers with a command similar to (read the Dockerfile for the version of drivers you want to use):

 #### Host Driver Installation